nantha007/Path-Planning-using-A-Star-and-Dijkstra/ReadMe.md

 # A Star and Dijkstra
   A Star and Dijkstra algorithms are implemented for point robot and rigid circular robot.
 The obstacle space is defined using half plane equation.
-For rigid robot is updated with Minskowski sum.
+For rigid robot, the obstacle space is updated with Minskowski sum.

 ## Result